webrtc-security/webrtc-security.github.io/index.md

   - If the attacker is able to intercept the initial SIP messages, he or she may then perform a MiTM attack.

 - Replay attack
  - Captured packets could be replayed to the server by a malicious party, causing the server to call the original destination of a call.
 In other words, this would possibly take the form of a second unsolicited call request, identical to one the party had already received.
-Although a nuisance, the attacker themself would not be party of the call, as their IP information would not be included in the signalling packets.
+Although a nuisance, the attacker would not be party of the call, as their IP information would not be included in the signalling packets.

 - Session hijacking
  - Web servers are not stateful, with each request served a separate session (alleviates need for continuously authenticating).
 Cookies for authentication, but are nothing more than a data file containing the session ID.
 These cookies are sent by the web server to the browser upon initial access.